American Airlines Summary Table

 In AAdvantage, who are the partners?
 Can I transfer miles to them?

-Partners in AAdvantage are many.
-There are travel partners (airlines, hotels, etc.) and shopping partners.
-You can utilize miles to travel on all Oneworld and other partner airlines.
+Partners in AAdvantage are many, including travel partners (airlines, hotels, etc.) and shopping partners.
+You can utilize miles to travel with all Oneworld partners and other partner airlines.
 However, you can’t directly transfer miles to these partners.

-You can use miles to transfer to hotel partners for booking.
-You can use miles to shop at a variety of other partners.
+You can use miles to transfer to hotel partners for booking, and you can also use miles to shop at a variety of other partners.

 What is the American Airlines AAdvantage login?